 - Degernerative Disc Disease

-Is the DTS System used after spinal surgery or contra-indicated?
+Can I use the DTS System used after spinal surgery?

 The application of DTS Therapy at some point following surgery is NOT CONTRA-INDICATED.
 It has been used as follow-up therapy for patients that continue to complain of post-surgical back pian.
 This "dual approach" seems to offer an advantage especially in those patients that have more than one level of herniation in which only the major segment was excised.